json-api/json-api/recommendations/index.md

 ## <a href="#naming" id="naming" class="headerlink"></a> Naming

-The specification places certain [hard restrictions](http://jsonapi.org/format/#document-member-names) on how members (i.e., keys) in a JSON:API document may named.
+The specification places certain [hard restrictions](http://jsonapi.org/format/#document-member-names) on how members (i.e., keys) in a JSON:API document may be named.
 To further standardize member names, which is especially important when mixing profiles authored by different parties, the following rules are also recommended: